vectorgrp/sil-kit/docs/api/pubsub.rst

 ~~~~~~~~~~~~~

 The controller name passed in |CreateDataPublisher| and |CreateDataSubscriber| is used to identify the controller in
-a YAML/JSON configuration.
+a YAML configuration.
 Currently, only the topic can be configured.
 If a topic is set in the configuration, it will
 be preferred over a programmatically set topic.

 .. code-block:: yaml